railwayapp/docs/src/docs/maturity/philosophy.md

 - Supporting the development of a Terraform provider
 - Region based routing to workloads via Cloudflare

 We love working with our customers to solve interesting use cases.
-If you're not seeing a track for you, get in touch at [team@railway.app](mailto:team@railway.app) and we'll find it!
+If you're not seeing a track for you, get in touch at [team@railway.com](mailto:team@railway.com) and we'll find it!

 ## High-level Architecture